 Bass Connections provided a unique opportunity for us to make a gift that would support several institutional priorities at once – experiential learning for students, faculty research, and the application of research to help global communities. –Jeffrey T’83 and Laurie T’84 Ubben P’15, P’19

 Innovations in Early Childhood Development

-All Babies and Children Thrive (ABC Thrive) was established by a $2 million gift from Duke alumna and trustee Laurene Meir Sperling and her husband, Scott M. Sperling, through the Sperling Family Charitable Foundation.
+All Babies and Children Thrive (ABC Thrive) – an interdisciplinary initiative under Bass Connections that takes a holistic approach to helping babies and young children get the best possible start in life – was established by a $2 million gift from Duke alumna and trustee Laurene Meir Sperling and her husband, Scott M. Sperling, through the Sperling Family Charitable Foundation.
 The Bass Connections Challenge will add $1 million in matching funds for a total of $3 million.

-In Spring 2018, ABC Thrive awarded seed grants to three interdisciplinary teams of faculty.
-Corresponding Bass Connections projects and interdisciplinary courses will provide opportunities for students to explore these issues.
+ABC Thrive awards seed grants and implementation grants to interdisciplinary teams of faculty.
+Corresponding Bass Connections projects and courses also provide opportunities for students to explore these issues.

 Bass Connections is a distinctive new model for education and research focused on exploring and solving major societal challenges through interdisciplinary research, teaching, and community engagement.
 Supporting Bass Connections gave us the opportunity to leverage multiple parts of the university – Duke Health, undergraduate education, faculty in Duke’s professional schools – as well as community partners to create a learning agenda focused on optimal development in children from prenatal to age five. –Laurene Sperling T’78, P’13, P’14